-A background check will be ordered every three years for current employees or more often if deemed necessary by Management.
+A background check will be ordered every three years for current employees.
+The Park District also reserves the right to conduct random background checks if deemed necessary by Management.

 A background check will be ordered once per calendar year for rehired seasonal part-time employees.